Imranbasha31/Leave-Approvals/README.md

 ## 🎯 Overview

-LeaveFlow is a comprehensive leave management system built with modern web technologies.
+ApproveIQ is a comprehensive leave management system built with modern web technologies.
 It facilitates the complete lifecycle of leave requests from student application through multi-stage approval to final decision recording.

 The system implements a hierarchical approval workflow with role-based access control, ensuring proper governance and transparency in the leave approval process.